barbaraarlee1726-dot/WRO-2026-Superiores-Junior/README.md

 TEAM MEMBERS
 ---------
-Coach:Eduardo Alvarado Gonzalez

-Age:40
+Leadership & Coaching
+Coach: Eduardo Alvarado González (40 years old)

+Role: Strategic Mentor and Founder.
 <div align="center">
 <img width="400" height="300" alt="Eduardo Gonzalez" src="https://github.com/user-attachments/assets/20ccfb81-0bc1-4147-aa43-fefe649a55c0" />
 </div>

-Role: Coach and founder.

-"An engineer and professor founded the Los Grises Superiores in 2014, since then with outstanding national and international participations."
+Professional Profile: An engineer and professor with a career spanning back to 2014, when he founded “Los Grises Superiores.”
+His vision has inspired multiple generations of students to excel on national and international stages, fostering a culture of technical excellence and resilience.

 ---------------------------

-Barbara Arlee Flores Marroquin
+Bárbara Arlee Flores Marroquín (15 years old)

+Role: Captain and Electronics Lead.

 Age:15

 <div align="center"><img width="600" height="500" alt="OpenMV Cam H7 Plus" src="https://github.com/barbaraarlee1726-dot/WRO-2026-Superiores-Junior/blob/d7c3253b324f993227be77801cb9ee21452fcf70/Photo%20Barbara.jpg" /></div>

-Role:Captain and electronic

 "I got started in robotics in my sophomore year of high school, having been selected for my strong academic performance and adaptability, as well as my interest in challenges and complex designs, and I received a diploma for my achievements.I have honed my skills by taking additional robotics courses at this institution, where, in addition to learning, I received a certificate of completion."